Mach5 Quickstart Guide

 Add a Store

-- Click on Stores on the left panel of Mach5 UI
+- Click on Stores on the left panel of Mach5 UI.
+This opens the following page:

-- You can add a new store by clicking the + icon on rightmost corner of the page
+Add a new store by clicking the + icon on rightmost corner of the page

-- Prefix : Specify a prefix name, eg. mach5store.
+- Prefix: Specify a prefix name, eg. mach5store.
 All data will be stored under this prefix inside testbucket in S3

 - If you are not on AWS EKS, specify this as http://dynamodb:8000